mayyamal/Advanced-Physical-Design-using-OpenLANE-Sky130-Workshop/README.md

 - The plot of the inverter look like this: <br/>
  ![image](https://user-images.githubusercontent.com/57360760/183288981-74a6e549-c74b-4718-8ae0-7cfeb46053d1.png)  <br/>

 - Next, we will do a library characterization of the inverter.
-Characterization is the last step and gives the timing, noise, power information.
+Characterization is the last step and gives the timing, noise, and power information.
 The timing characterization, in turn, includes timing treshold, propagation delay, and transition time.

 - The rise transition time (20% to 80%) is approx. `2.20-2.16 = 0.04 ns` <br/>